cr-3N1GM4/A.R.E.S-Adaptive-Regime-Evaluation-Strategy-/README.md

     Feature Shifting: All indicators are shifted by 1 bar before the agent sees them.

-    Decision Segregation: The decision at time t uses data exclusively from t−1.
+    Decision Segregation: The decision at time t uses data exclusively from t-1.
 The agent never sees the current bar's indicators before acting.

     Close-to-Close Execution: A consistent, realistic execution model.

     Chronological Splits: Train and test datasets are strictly time-ordered.

     Verification Suite: Run python RL.py verify TICKER to mathematically prove the integrity of the environment.

-🔧 Troubleshooting

-    "No data found for TICKER": Ensure TICKER_minute.csv or TICKER.csv exists in the folder and contains the correct OHLCV columns.

-    "Volume column missing": Your CSV must have a Volume column.
-If missing, you can add a dummy column with a constant value (e.g., 100000).

-    Training is slow: Reduce PARAMS['EPISODES'] to 500,000 for faster training.
-Ensure CUDA is available via torch.cuda.is_available().

-    Model not improving: Experiment with different stop-loss/trailing-stop values, increase training episodes, or verify your data quality (ensure no gaps and proper OHLCV structures).

 Author: Charvit Rajani